ember-learn/ember-blog/source/2021-10-09-the-ember-times-issue-165.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
 Read the new RFC to deprecate `tryInvoke` 📜,
-Tips for switching from Ember Data to Ember Orbit 💡,
+Tips for switching from Ember Data to Ember Orbit 💡, Read the blog post on Ember Octane with Glimmer Components ✨,

 READMORE